oliverjam/eslint-config-react-minimal/README.md

 This will enable the (optional) recommended default ESLint rules, plus the React specific rules from this config.

+## "Real" applications

+If you're building a "real" thing (i.e. not just for learning) you may want a more complete linting setup.
+I'd recommend using the [Create React App config](https://www.npmjs.com/package/eslint-config-react-app) even if you aren't using CRA.
+It's maintained by the React team and is more comprehensive than mine.

 ## What's included?

 1. [eslint-plugin-import](https://github.com/benmosher/eslint-plugin-import): Ensures your imports/exports are valid and won't result in errors